Applications for the 2022-23 academic year are due by 12:00 PM, Friday, August 26, 2022

 - By mid-July, INTLSTD 498.001 will be open to all students who have expressed an interest in the plan.
 Students will be granted an override and should register for the course if they want to be in the plan.

 - Not all students who want to be in the Honors Plan will be accepted.
 If not accepted, students will have to drop INTLSTD 498.001.
 As an alternative, the student can design an Independent Study via INTLSTD 491 to pursue a longer term paper for the Fall or Winter Semester.

-- Applications are due usually at the beginning of September and students will be notified of their status (accepted or not accepted) before the first class meeting.
+- Applications are due usually at the end of August/beginning of September and students will be notified of their status (accepted or not accepted) before the first class meeting.

 - Students are required to write an Honors thesis and will be responsible for obtaining a faculty member to serve as a thesis advisor.
 Both the thesis topic and the thesis advisor must be approved by the PICS director or the INTLSTD 498-499 instructor prior to beginning work on the thesis.

 - Students planning to conduct interviews with human subjects the summer prior to joining the International Studies Honors plan should contact Anthony Marcum, PhD, PICS Honors instructor, first.
 All students will need to complete an application with the U-M Institutional Review Board (IRB).
 Anthony Marcum, PhD, can help students navigate this process.